Most annual reports are not built under ideal conditions.

 The trap is trying to split the difference, keeping enough of the old brand to not upset anyone while gesturing toward something newer.
 The result usually feels like neither.
 It reads as inconsistent rather than intentional.

-The annual report can actually be one of the best places to preview a brand direction before a full rebrand is complete just make sure it's a decision, not a default.
+The annual report can be one of the best places to preview a brand direction before a full rebrand is complete.
+Just make sure it’s a decision, not a default.

-When "Make It Like Last Year but Better" Is the Whole Brief
+“Make It Like Last Year but Better” Is Not a Creative Brief

-This is the creative direction that sounds reasonable and is actually very hard to work with.
+This is the creative direction that sounds reasonable and is very hard to work with.
+There’s nothing wrong with building on last year.
+The problem is when last year’s report is doing the thinking for you.

 Last year’s report was built for last year.
 Different content, different pressures, different priorities.
 Pointing to it as the brief means you’re inheriting all of its choices, including the ones that weren’t quite right, without always knowing why they happened.